hexedwalnut/fen-ttrpg/content/core/ref/resilient-armament-specialization.md

 +++
 draft=false
 title="Resilient Armament"
-tags=["specialization", "weapon-specialization"]
+tags=["specialization", "armor-specialization", "core-module", "all-scale"]

 [params]
   abstract="Allows you to try to save weapons that are about to be sundered."
   [params.specialization]
+    module="core"
-    cost="0 sp"
+    cost="5 sp"
     traits=["Repeatable"]
-    prereq=["Averting Armory(X)(5)"]
+    prereq=["Averting Armor(X)(2)"]
 +++

 {{< specialization-front >}}

 ## Description

-Pick an archetype X. You have learned how to best wield a weapon when it is close to break.
-When a weapon is dealt enough damage to its defense to be sundered, you may use your reaction to cause a Vigor/Fight contest between you and the damage dealer.
-If you win the contest, the weapon is not sundered, instead keeping 1 defense.
-This reaction cannot be applied to magical effects that cause damage to armaments.
+Pick an armor archetype X. You have learned how to best wear this armor when its close to break.
+When an armor is deal enough damage to its defense to be sundered, you may use your reaction to cause a Vigor/Fight contest between you and the damage dealer.
+If you win the contest, the armor is not sundered, instead keeping 1 defense.
+This reaction cannot be applied to magical effects that cause damage to armor.

+Taking this specialization more than once for the same archetype has no extra effect.
+The cost of this specialization does not increase when you buy it another time.